 Many CVs are available for screening contaminants.
 CVs help identify potential contaminants of concern.
 CVs include ATSDR environmental media evaluation guides (EMEGs) and reference media evaluation guides (RMEGs).
-EMEGs are based on ATSDR's minimal risk levels and are estimated contaminant concentrations in water or soil.
-EMEGs are not expected to result in harmful noncancer health effects.
+EMEGs represent estimated contaminant concentrations below which humans exposed during a specific timeframe (acute, intermediate, or chronic) are not expected to experience harmful noncancer health effects.
 RMEGs are based on USEPA's reference doses.
 RMEGs represent the concentration in water or soil at which daily human exposure is unlikely to result in harmful noncancer health effects.

-If the substance is a known or a probable carcinogen and has cancer toxicity values, health assessors also considered ATSDR's cancer risk evaluation guides (CREGs) for comparison values.
-CREGs are estimated contaminant concentrations in soil or water that would be expected to cause no more than one excess cancer in a million (10-6) people exposed during their lifetime.
+If the substance is a known or a probable carcinogen and has cancer toxicity values, health assessors also consider ATSDR's cancer risk evaluation guides (CREGs) for comparison values.
+CREGs are estimated contaminant concentrations in soil or water that would be expected to cause no more than one excess cancer in a million (10^{-6}) people exposed during their lifetime.

 For some contaminants, NJDEP's maximum contaminant levels (MCLs) might be used when no other CVs are available.
-MCLs are maximum contaminant levels established by USEPA.
+MCLs are established by USEPA.
 MCLs are used to determine whether municipal water supplies are safe to drink.
 MCLs are set to protect public health.

 Between August and November 2022, USEPA collected four rounds of water samples from the drinking water wells supplying the Byram Lakes Elementary School and the Byram Township Intermediate School.
-The water is disinfected prior to reaching the school taps.
 For each sampling round, three pre-treatment samples were collected from the school wells and one post-treatment sample was collected from the kitchen sink of the intermediate school.
 Samples were analyzed for

-- 1,4-Dioxane (a semi-volatile organic compound (SVOC)), - volatile organic compounds (VOCs), and
+- 1,4-dioxane (a semi-volatile organic compound (SVOC)),

+- volatile organic compounds (VOCs), and

-• per-and polyfluoroalkyl substances (PFAS).
+- per-and polyfluoroalkyl substances (PFAS).